 Fifth question: Why did the Illinois Attorney Generals office settle their similar case against Dick amicably with no reference to fraud or dishonesty and accept that Dick denies any wrongdoing?

 And Now – The Rest of The Story!

-Until now, I (Dick Van Dyke), have remained mostly silent about the several cases filed by State of Illinois agencies against me.
+Until now, I (Dick Van Dyke), have remained mostly silent about the three cases filed by State of Illinois agencies against me.
 From the time these cases began almost five years ago, I have seen quite a twist of events.
 I now know that the Illinois Department of Securities (IDOS) initially acted on a complaint that had been filed against my firm assisted by a competing financial advisor and his client.
 David Lisnek was the competing financial advisor at that time filing complaints.
 In a turn of events Lisnek lost his investment adviser license permanently and is ironically now a convicted felon with financial crimes against an elderly woman in her eighties, very sad.